![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 1. Tap the Reports Folder from the inspection

-2. Select Send Inspection to Chintaro from Options
+2. Select Send to Chintaro from Options

-From Options (1) on the right tap Send to Chintaro (2)
+From Options (1) on the right, tap Send to Chintaro (2).

 Troubleshooting and Helpful Tips

-For any Chintaro or Chintaro Cloud-related questions—including locating your Company Code or scheduling inspections—please contact Chintaro Support.
+For PIM-related questions, please reach out to PIM Support.
+For any Chintaro or Chintaro Cloud-related questions — including locating your Company Code or scheduling inspections — please contact Chintaro Support.

 1. Completed inspections not pushing back to Chintaro